yongsoon-vfx/wiki-quartz/content/index.md

 ---
-title: Example Title
+title: Houdini Fountain of K
 draft: false
 tags:
-  - example-tag
+  - home-page
 ---

 This is where I put whatever random stuff I’ve learnt and I deem as important enough to note down